Semiparametric Estimation of Fractional Integration: An Evaluation of Local Whittle Methods: Monte Carlo Comparisons Across Methods

 The Monte Carlo results in Table~\ref{tab:mc_time_trend} examine the sensitivity of the estimators to linear deterministic time trends across the parameter range.
 The experiment involves simulated $\ARFIMA(0,d,0)$ processes under two scenarios: no trend ($\beta = 0.0$) and linear trend ($\beta = 0.05$).
 For both specifications, we report the performance both with and without detrending.
 As in the previous section, this table displays baseline MSE values (for $\beta = 0.0$) and MSE ratios ($\beta = 0.05$ relative to $\beta = 0.0$).
-For LW, V, HC, and ELW, in the ``linear OLS detrending'' panel we apply the estimators to pre-processed data that has been detrended (i.e., residuals from an OLS regression on a constant and $t$.)
+For LW, V, HC, and ELW, in the ``linear OLS detrending'' panel we apply the estimators to preprocessed data that have been detrended (i.e., residuals from an OLS regression on a constant and $t$).
 In contrast, we always apply 2ELW to the original unprocessed data and allow it to apply its own internal linear detrending.
 As a result, the 2ELW results are identical in the top and bottom panels.

-With no trend correction (top panel), the Velasco and Hurvich-Chen tapered LW estimators demonstrate both good baseline MSE and robustness to a linear trend (i.e., MSE ratios are near unity).
-In contrast, LW and ELW are highly sensitive to the trend for $d \leq 0.6$.
-MSE ratios for LW exceed 100 for $-0.6 \leq d \leq 0.0$ (despite already poor baseline MSE at extreme $d$).
-MSE ratios for ELW are even larger, surpassing 170 at $d = -0.3$ and 1400 at $d = -2.2$ (despite excellent baseline MSE of 0.006).
-Both estimators are less sensitive to the trend as $d$ increases (MSE ratios near unity for $d \geq 1.2$).
-The baseline MSE of 2ELW is elevated for $d \leq -1.2$, yet good robustness to the trend with MSE ratios near unity for all $d$ values.
+With no trend correction (top panel), the Velasco- and Hurvich--Chen-tapered LW estimators demonstrate both good baseline MSE within their valid range and robustness to a linear trend (i.e., MSE ratios are near unity).
+In contrast, LW, ELW, and LWLFC are highly sensitive to the trend for $d \leq 0.6$: MSE ratios for LW exceed 100 for $-0.6 \leq d \leq 0.0$, and those for ELW climb as $d$ falls, reaching 1487 at $d = -2.2$.
+The baseline MSE of 2ELW is elevated for $d \leq -1.2$, yet it shows good robustness to the trend with MSE ratios near unity for all $d$ values.

 Detrending by OLS (bottom panel) equalizes performance between trend scenarios, with all estimators exhibiting MSE ratios near unity.
-However, detrending when no trend is actually present can itself be detrimental to baseline performance for ELW in particular.
-ELW baseline MSE increases from 0.006 to 2.443 at $d = -2.2$ and 1.029 at $d = 2.2$.
-The LW, Velasco, HC, and 2ELW estimators largely maintain their baseline performance with detrending.
+However, like demeaning, detrending when no trend is actually present can be detrimental to baseline performance for ELW in particular: baseline MSE increases from 0.006 to 2.443 at $d = -2.2$ and 1.029 at $d = 2.2$.